Particle Tracking - Home - Delft3D

 Is it possible to use the module particle tracking with a spherical grid?

-might have a spherical grid.
-This is not yet
+a spherical grid.
+This is not yet supported by PART.

 I imagine that I must convert my spherical grid in a cartesian one.

 I was unaware that Delft3D-PART actually checks for that :).
 Yes, like I said the problem is that it derives its geometry directly from the LGA/CCO file and as long as that is given in meters, all should work.
 Converting the model to a cartesian one will get around this.